-Bee Branch Trail is a 11.4 mile point-to-point trail located near Double Springs, AL and is good for all skill levels.
+Bee Branch Trail is a 11.4 mile point-to-point trail located near Double Springs, Alabama and is good for all skill levels.
 The trail is primarily used for hiking and is accessible year-round.

 Favorite place to camp, hike, and rappel off the water falls!
 Best route is to park at Thompson Creek trial head and hike along the creek and then Sipsey River to West Bee Branch Canyon.
 Been a lot of places but this is a favorite.
 Camp right in the canyon by the creek for pumping water and enjoy the rock walls and water falls all around you.